impress/impress.js/README.md

 ### Examples and demos

-More examples and demos can be found on [Examples and demos wiki page](http://github.com/impress/impress.js/wiki/Examples-and-demos).
+More examples and demos can be found on the [examples and demos wiki page](http://github.com/impress/impress.js/wiki/Examples-and-demos).
 Feel free to add your own example presentations (or websites) there.

 ### Other tutorials and learning resources

-If you want to learn even more there is a [list of tutorials and other learning resources](https://github.com/impress/impress.js/wiki/impress.js-tutorials-and-other-learning-resources) on the wiki, too.
+If you want to learn even more, there's a [list of tutorials and other learning resources](https://github.com/impress/impress.js/wiki/impress.js-tutorials-and-other-learning-resources) on the wiki, too.

 There is also a book available about [Building impressive presentations with impress.js](http://www.packtpub.com/building-impressive-presentations-with-impressjs/book) by Rakhitha Nimesh Ratnayake.